-Who has a penchant for following the history of the Knights Templar?
-Anyone who thinks “me” should make a trip to Tomar, Portugal, a town that was once a sort of headquarters for this mysterious Catholic group.
+If you have a penchant for following the history of the Knights Templar, make a trip to Tomar, a town that was once a sort of headquarters for this mysterious Catholic group.
 Visit the 12th-century Convento de Cristo (Convent of Christ), a medieval fortress and church where the local branch of the Templars met for religious mass and gatherings.
 Tomar is also the location of one of the best-preserved synagogues in Portugal in addition to many other Catholic churches dating between the 12th and 15th centuries, the 17th-century Pegões aqueduct, and the stunning park and gardens called National Forest of Seven Hills (a perfect spot for a stroll).

-Anyone who has heard of Sintra knows that it’s a lovely town filled with amazing buildings like the romantic, 19th-century Pena Palace.
-What they may not know is that it was once where many of Portugal’s royal family members and aristocrats lived or vacationed, attracted by the forested landscape and mild climate (hence the abundance of fascinating architecture and gardens).
-Most of the attractions are house-museums inside romantic and eclectic mansions, chalets, and palaces.
-Of course, there is also the medieval fortress, the Castelo dos Mouros, built in the 10th century by the Moors who once had control in Portugal.
+Anyone who has heard of Sintra knows that it’s a lovely town filled with amazing buildings such as the romantic, 19th-century Pena Palace.
+What they may not know is that it was once where many Portuguese royal family members and aristocrats lived or vacationed, attracted by the forested landscape and mild climate (hence the abundance of fascinating architecture and gardens).
+Most of the attractions are house-museums inside romantic and eclectic mansions, chalets and palaces.
+Of course, there is also the medieval fortress, the Castelo dos Mouros, built in the 10th century by the Moors.

-In the 1st century AD, Roman settlers lived in what is now called Chaves, Portugal, a town close to the border with Spain in the Tras-os-Montes region.
-Left behind as a memento is an amazingly well preserved Roman bridge, connecting the two sides of town across the Tâmega River and which is still used.
-Early settlers are believed to have been attracted to Chaves for the local hot springs, providing some of the hottest, natural mineral water between Portugal and Spain.
-Today it is a town oozing in tradition and local culture, the landmarks include the medieval town square and castle and a 14th-century fortification that has been converted into a hotel.
+In the first century, Roman settlers lived in what is now Chaves, a town close to the border with Spain in the Tras-os-Montes region.
+Left behind is a well-preserved Roman bridge, connecting the two sides of town across the Tâmega River and which is still used.
+Early settlers are believed to have been attracted to Chaves for the local springs, which provide hot, natural mineral water.
+Today, it is a town oozing in tradition and local culture – landmarks include the medieval town square and castle and a 14th-century fortification that has been converted into a hotel.

-This list would not be complete without mentioning the absolute oldest settlement in the entire country.
 Ponte de Lima, named after the bridge that crosses the Lima River, is a charming village in the Minho region of Portugal, located north of Porto in northwest Portugal.
-The downtown is decorated with eye-catching manor homes, ancient yet well-preserved buildings, and stunning gardens.
-It is also a town with one of the most interesting stories steeped in superstition, stemming from early Romans in Portugal.
-It was believed that the river would cause total amnesia to anyone who touched it, leading to the Roman bridge that still stands today.
-Ponte de Lima is also in the center of the Vinho Verde wine region, and visiting the local vineyards is a popular activity for visitors.
+Downtown is decorated with eye-catching manor homes, ancient yet well-preserved buildings, and stunning gardens.
+The oldest settlement in Portugal, it is also a town steeped in superstition.
+The Romans believed the river would cause amnesia in anyone who touched it, leading to the bridge that still stands today.
+Ponte de Lima is also in the centre of the Vinho Verde wine region, and visiting the local vineyards is a popular activity for visitors.